Mostafa1Jamal1/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4-print_alphabt.c > It is a C source code for a program that prints the alphabet in lowercase,followed by a new line.
 Print all the letters except q and e .

+5-print_numbers.c > It is a C source code for a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.